Jil Tracy: Personal life

 Tracy's husband, Jim, is the Senior Vice President, General Counsel, and Secretary of the Board of Directors of Dot Foods.
 Dot Foods was founded in 1960 by Jim Tracy's parents, Robert and Dorothy Tracy.
 Dot Foods is headquartered in Mt.
 Sterling, Illinois and is one of the largest food distribution companies in the nation.

 Tracy lives in Quincy with her husband, Jim, and their four children.
+Her brother-in-law is former chair of the Illinois Republican Party and nominee for U.S. Senate in 2026 Don Tracy.